Double act: 1980s

-Morecambe and Wise had dominated British light entertainment throughout the 1970s, but their presence waned in the early 1980s.
-When Morecambe died moments after finishing a solo show in 1984 (his last words were 'I'm glad that's over'), the best-loved double act in British comedy came to an end, and several new acts emerged.
+Morecambe and Wise had dominated English light entertainment throughout the 1970s, but their presence waned in the early 1980s.
+When Morecambe died moments after finishing a solo show in 1984 (his last words were 'I'm glad that's over'), the best-loved double act in English comedy came to an end, and several new acts emerged.
 The two distinct groups could not have been more different.

 In the wake of Not the Nine O'Clock News, The Young Ones and the breakthrough onto television of "alternative comedy" came French and Saunders; Fry and Laurie; Rik Mayall and Ade Edmondson; Hale and Pace; and Smith and Jones.
 These edgier comics were brasher and crude—comedy's answer to punk rock.
 They developed the satire and vulgarity of Peter Cook and Dudley Moore rather than the more gentle humour of Morecambe and Wise and The Two Ronnies.
 In fact, Smith and Jones showed blatant disregard for their predecessors, openly mocking the Two Ronnies (this may have been a factor in Ronnie Barker's decision to retire from comedy in the late 1980s).